LukasMaulundange/GCAssignment/README.md

 - Dynamic form with date and age inputs
 - Sends POST request to backend
 - Calls Gondwana API using test Unit Type IDs
-- Displays rate, availability, and full JSON response which I've hidden from users.
+- Displays Unit Name, Date Range, rate, availability, and full JSON response which I've hidden from users.

 ## How to Run